Benefits of Dill Leaves, Suva, Shepu + Healthy Dill leaves Indian recipes

 Dill and Cucumber Raita, Suva and Kakdi Raita

 3. Boost Immunity: Our body needs to build white blood cells (WBC) to strengthen our immune system.
 Suva bhaji with its loads of vitamin C helps us achieve this goal.
 It enhances the body’s anti-microbial activity and helps fight infections.
 To benefit from its vitamin C the fullest, freshly chop the leaves and use them immediately.
 Also try and minimize the cooking time as vitamin C is highly volatile and is lost to some extent on exposure to air and heat.
 The heartiest way is to use them salad like Bean Sprouts and Suva tossed Salad, which makes a quick satiating snack by itself.

 4. Support Weight Loss: A cup of suva bhaji has just 7 calories which barely adds on to your daily calorie count.
 Similarly it adds only 1 g of carb.
 Experiment with suva bhaji to not add calories but taste and flavour to your meals.
-Try our tested recipes like Suva Moong Dal and Suva Buckwheat Roti.
+Try our tested recipes like Suva Moong Dal.